A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Most Medicare Advantage plans also include Part D coverage for prescription drugs, as well as extra programs like dental and vision coverage.
 But Medicare Advantage plans tend to have localized healthcare provider networks, as opposed to Original Medicare’s nationwide access to healthcare providers.
 There are pros and cons to either option.

 Twenty-eight percent of Medicare beneficiaries in Indiana were enrolled in Medicare Advantage plans as of 2018, compared with an average of 34% nationwide.
-As of October 2023, there were 642,797 Indiana Medicare beneficiaries enrolled in private Medicare plans1 (as opposed to Original Medicare; that figure does not include people who had private coverage to supplement Original Medicare), which amounted to nearly 48% of the state’s Medicare population.
+As of August 2024, there were 678,862 Indiana Medicare beneficiaries enrolled in private Medicare plans.1

-That’s in keeping with the national trend of increasing enrollment in Medicare Advantage plans over the last several years; Medicare Advantage accounted for about 49% of all Medicare beneficiaries nationwide as of late 20233 (and more than half of all eligible beneficiaries, if we only include people who are enrolled in Medicare Part A and Part B, as opposed to just one or the other; you can only enroll in Medicare Advantage if you have both parts of Medicare).
+That’s in keeping with the national trend of increasing enrollment in Medicare Advantage plans over the last several years; Medicare Advantage accounted for about 50% of all Medicare beneficiaries nationwide as of August 2024.3

 Medicare’s annual election period (October 15 to December 7 each year) allows Medicare beneficiaries to switch between Medicare Advantage and Original Medicare (and add or drop a Medicare Part D prescription plan).
 There is also a Medicare Advantage Open Enrollment Period (January 1 to March 31), during which a person who already has a Medicare Advantage plan can pick a different Advantage plan or switch to Original Medicare.